 Two indices rose (Gibson and Martin) and two fell (Fender and Gretsch) leaving the VGP50 static for the third year in a row at 106 points.
 Overall, high-end guitars remain a safe asset class.
 We expect some financial turmoil in traditional asset classes over 2018 which might see more people divest into guitars, but it might take some time before we return to very high returns seen in the late 90’s and early 00’s.

-You can access our complete guitar price database of 10,000+ models, including price histories, by signing up for Vintage Guitar Price account.
+You can access our complete guitar price database of 10,000+ models, including price histories and the ability to create your own index funds, by signing up for Vintage Guitar Price account.